developerr-ayush/react-mastery/readme.md

 ### Getting Started

+1. **Download and Install Node.js**

-1. Download and install the latest LTS (Long-Term Support) version of Node.js, as it is the stable version.
+   Download and install the latest LTS (Long-Term Support) version of Node.js, as it is the stable version.

+2. **Verify Node.js Installation**

-2. After installing Node.js, verify the installation by running the command `node -v`.
+   After installing Node.js, verify the installation by running the command `node -v` in your terminal or command prompt.
 If it gives an error, there might be a mistake in the installation.

+3. **Create a New React App**

-3. Create your first React app using the following command: `npm create vite@latest`.
+   Create your first React app using the following command in your terminal or command prompt: `npm create vite@latest`.

    - For the project name, you can use "." if you don't want to create an additional folder.
    - Choose the framework as React (Vite supports various frameworks).
    - Select the variant as JavaScript.

+4. **Install Dependencies**

-4. After creating the app, navigate to the project directory and install all dependencies using the command `npm i`.
+   After creating the app, navigate to the project directory using `cd your-project-folder` and install all dependencies using the command `npm i`.

+5. **Start the Development Server**

-5. Start the development server using `npm run dev`.
+   Start the development server using `npm run dev`.
+This will run your React app, and you can view it in your browser.

+6. **Project Structure**

-6. The main files of the project are located inside the `src` folder: `app.jsx` and `main.jsx`.
+   The main files of the project are located inside the `src` folder: `app.jsx` and `main.jsx`.

-Congratulations!
-Your first React app is now running, and you can view it in your browser.
+   Now, your first React app is running, and you are ready to build awesome things!

 ### Setting up the Boilerplate

 To set up the boilerplate, follow these steps:

+1. **Remove Unnecessary Files**

-1. Inside the `src` folder, delete the `index.css` and `app.css` files.
+   Inside the `src` folder, delete the `index.css` and `app.css` files.

+2. **Clean Up `main.jsx`**

-2. In `main.jsx`, remove the line `import './index.css'`.
+   In `main.jsx`, remove the line `import './index.css'`.

+3. **Reset `app.jsx`**

-3. In `app.jsx`, delete all the existing lines.
+   In `app.jsx`, delete all the existing lines.

+4. **Replace `app.jsx` Content**

-4. Replace the content of `app.jsx` with the following code:
+   Replace the content of `app.jsx` with the following code:

 ```jsx
 function App() {